Sammy0254/myportfolio/README.md

 # myportfolio
-Portfolio website using HTML and CSS
+Portfolio website using HTML, JS, and CSS.